smallstep/certificates/examples/README.md

 # Example

-# Client & Server requests
+# Bootstrap Client & Server

 On this example we are going to see the Certificate Authority running, as well as a simple Server using TLS and a simple client doing TLS requests to the